vcj/vcj.github.io/index.md

 ### November 12: Map Made Without GIS Software

 <img src="images/IMG-2019.JPG?raw=true" target="_blank"/>
 This is a <a href="https://cooking.nytimes.com/recipes/1019312-chocolate-chocolate-birthday-cake" target="_blank">chocolate layer cake</a> with <a href="https://veenaazmanov.com/best-cherry-filling/" target="_blank">cherry filling</a> in between the layers, decorated with the DC metro map.
-There are some errors on the map, even though I was looking at a DC metro map while doing it. ¯\_(ツ)_/¯
+There are some errors, even though I was looking at a metro map while doing it. ¯\_(ツ)_/¯

 ### November 11: 3D